Got a urinary incontinence test coming up? Here’s all you should know about it, including how to prepare for the assessment.

 Where Can You Get Treated for Urinary Incontinence?

-Seek a Urologist for urinary tract support, or talk to your primary care physician to point you in the right direction.
-Our trained and experienced medical professionals at Midwest Urological Group can treat patients in Peoria, IL, and surrounding areas.
+Our trained and experienced medical professionals at Midwest Urological Group can treat patients in Central Illinois and surrounding areas.

 If you have any questions, or would like to schedule an appointment for urinary incontinence evaluation and treatment in Peoria, IL, call Midwest Urological Group at (309) 692-9898.